Westchester Community College Foundation Scholarship Center

 - How do I apply for scholarships from four-year institutions?

 Several four-year colleges have earmarked funds specifically for Westchester Community College transfer students.
 In order to apply for these scholarships, students must have applied to, and been accepted at, the four-year institution.
-(For more information, please contact the Scholarship Office.)
+(For more information, please contact the Scholarship Center.)
 In addition, most four-year institutions offer general transfer scholarships to students who have been accepted at their institutions.
 Students should contact the institutions directly with questions they may have about these general scholarships.